flipkart-incubator/ultra-docs/docs/migrating-clientid.md

 	To avoid clientId inconsistency, the changeover from old to new clientId has to be done simultaneously across systems which depend on clientId (for e.g SMS/Whatsapp, payment redirect, ultra landing page all of them should be in sync)

 !!!note
-	Newer apps which use the new `clientId` structure will be unaffected by this and can ignore this article.
+	Newer apps which went live after this change and use the new `clientId` structure will be unaffected by this and can ignore this article.

+!!!note
+	Whenever you migrate to the new `clientId` format, just do not migrate the deeplinks and the `fapp://` redirect to it until all systems are ready to migrate , and this will avoid the UI inconsistency issues.